fredmoseley/fullcourt-ai/draft/draft_prompt.md

 - End recommendation after each pick until new input is provided with draft updates.

 ### TODO
-1. Update GPT context to contain post trade deadline stats.
-2. Update prompt for F scarcity.
-3. Add a prompt to the reasoning section to consider all players that may be taken before my pick in the next round.
+1. Add a prompt to the reasoning section to consider all players that may be taken before my pick in the next round.
-4. Add a files section to describe each file I am using for context.